-The public participation process for Highland Lake TMDL is described on pages 32-33 of the TMDL report.
-ME DEP issued public notice of the TMDL availability on July 2, 2004 via local newspapers, and on ME DEP's Internet web site, following a preliminary review by 27 interested organizations/individuals representing the stakeholder group (June 5-7, 2004).
-Many local education/outreach meetings on the TMDL development process occurred with town officials and lakeshore residents from summer 2002 - spring 2004.
-The public comment deadline was July 30, 2004.
-Other than comments from EPA to move ahead with approval, no additional comments were received during the public review period.
+The public participation process for Sabattus Pond TMDL is described preliminarily on pages 35-36 of the report.
+ME DEP issued public notice of the TMDL availability on May 28, 2004 via local newspapers, and on ME DEP's Internet web site, following a preliminary review by 14 interested individuals representing the stakeholder group of interested agencies and organizations (April 21 - May 24, 2004).
+Comments received from five preliminary reviewers were considered in the public review draft.
+MACD staff participated in several local meetings with town officials and lakeshore residents from 2002 - 2003.
+The TMDL public comment period deadline is June 25, 2004.

-Assessment: EPA New England concludes that ME DEP has done an adequate job of involving the public during the development of the TMDL, and provided adequate opportunities for the public to comment on the TMDL.
+Assessment: EPA New England concludes that ME DEP has done an adequate job of involving the public during the development of the TMDL, provided adequate opportunities for the public to comment on the TMDL, and provided reasonable responses to the public comments.